Oussama-Moussaoui/Algorithmic-Challenges/README.md

 # Algorithmic-Challenges
-In this repository I'll be sharing some algorithms that I solved throughout my learning journey!
+In this repository, I'll be sharing some algorithms that I solved throughout my learning journey!

+# How I organized this repository:
-In each algorithm, there will be an <algoName>.md file that contains its link and describes the problem, as well as the actual code (algoName.js/.py/.c/...)
-I wrote as a solution.
+In each algorithm, there will 2 files:

+1- .md file that contains DESCRIPTION, SOURCE and DIFFICULTY of that algorithm;

+2- The actual code I wrote as a solution algoName.js/.py/.c/...